perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 5: it grabs all the available arguments and makes its elements aliases for those arguments.
-The only differences are that in Perl 6 we're allowed to give that slurpy array a sensible name, and we're allowed to specify other individual parameters before it â to give separate sensible names to one or more of the preliminary arguments to the call.
+The only differences are that in Perl 6 we're allowed to give that slurpy array a sensible name, and we're allowed to specify other individual parameters before it — to give separate sensible names to one or more of the preliminary arguments to the call.

 But why (you're probably wondering) do we need an asterisk for that?